-Supporting and consistent with the above assessment, in the prior year, KWF early part-paid £59.9 million of the £175.0 million intercompany loan due 2022 (see Note 8 Intercompany loans receivable on page 26 for more details).
+Supporting and consistent with the above assessment, during the year £118.5 million was received from KWF as repayment of an intercompany loan together with accrued interest, and used to repay £115.1 million of external debt and £3.4 million of related interest (see Note 7 Intercompany loans receivable on page 26 for more details).
 As such given there is no specific concern over the ability to pay the external liabilities from which these intercompany receivables have arisen and a low probability of other events occurring that could lead to an impairment, the directors do not consider that there is any need to book an impairment provision and expect to materially recover the intercompany receivables.